Betsy Ross flag: Stars

-The canton, featuring the stars, may have gradually replaced the Grand Union flag as hope for reconciliation faded.
+The canton, featuring the stars, may have gradually replaced the British Union flag as hope for reconciliation faded.
 Regimental flags featuring stars in a blue canton, such as those of the Green Mountain Boys or 1st Rhode Island Regiment, may have pre-dated the 1777 Flag Resolution.
 Stars were important symbols in European heraldry, their meaning differing with the shape and number of points.
 Stars appear in colonial flags as early as 1676.
 Some have speculated that stars may be linked to Freemasonry, but stars of this type were not an important icon in Freemasonry.
 Although early American flags featured stars with various numbers of points, the five-pointed star is a defining feature of the Betsy Ross legend.
 The five-pointed star became the norm on Navy ensigns, perhaps because five-pointed stars were more clearly defined from a distance.

 Circle

 The shape and arrangement of the stars varied widely throughout the 18th and 19th centuries, and remains undefined by the various flag acts.
 In the late 18th century, a circle of stars, also known as a "wreath" or "medallion" arrangement, was a favorite for painters and coin designers, as well as some flag makers.
 The circle generally represented unity between the states, with no state more dominant than any other.
 Circular arrangements similar to the "Betsy Ross" design were seen as early as 1777 at the surrender of General John Burgoyne at Saratoga.
-Eyewitness Alfred Street wrote:

-The stars were disposed in a circle, symbolizing the perpetuity of the Union; the ring, like the circling serpent of the Egyptians, signifying eternity.
+Eyewitness Alfred Street wrote:The stars were disposed in a circle, symbolizing the perpetuity of the Union; the ring, like the circling serpent of the Egyptians, signifying eternity.
 The thirteen stripes showed with the stars the number of the United Colonies, and denoted the subordination of the States to the Union, as well as equality among themselves."

 A flag with a circle of stars was again found in 1782, in William Barton's 2nd design for the Great Seal of the United States.
 Barton described the circle as a "symbol of eternity."
 Ironically, although the circle of stars is a feature of the "Betsy Ross" design, none of Betsy Ross's family documents mention this arrangement.
 Circumstantial evidence from the Betsy Ross House suggests that Betsy Ross may have arranged her stars in rows.

+Several U.S. flags after the Betsy Ross flag use a circle of stars in their designs.
+This includes the Cowpens flag, the Bennington flag, the flag of the U.S. (1861–1863), the flag of the U.S. (1863–1865), the wagon wheel U.S. flag, the Medallion Centennial U.S. flag, and the flag of the U.S. (1877–1890).